A Characteristic free approach to skew-gentle algebras: Main results

 Note that the paths of the form

 are not zero relations in $I^A$.
-And it follows from Lemma \ref{algebra C} $(a)$ and $(d3)$ that the image of any combination of paths in $Q^C$ under $f$ does not lie in $I^A$.
-Then, the map $f$ is an algebra isomorphism.
+By Lemma \ref{algebra C} $(a)$ and $(d3)$, the image of any combination of paths in $Q^C$ under $f$ does not lie in $I^A$.
+Therefore, the map $f$ is an algebra isomorphism.

-Thanks to Lemma \ref{algebra C} $(a), (d3)$, we have that any indecomposable direct factor of $C$ is a Nakayama algebra.
-And under the help of Lemma \ref{algebra C} $(c)$ that it is $k$ or a Nakayama algebra of linearly ordered quiver of type $\mathbb{A}_n$ with $n\geqslant 2$.\end{proof}
+Thanks to Lemma \ref{algebra C} $(a), (d3)$, any indecomposable direct factor of $C$ is a Nakayama algebra.
+And under the help of Lemma \ref{algebra C} $(c)$ that it is a Nakayama algebra of linearly ordered quiver of type $\mathbb{A}_n$ with $n\geqslant 1$.\end{proof}

 Next, we turn to the quiver with relations of $B$.
 Thanks to Lemma \ref{algebra C} $(e)$, the set of arrows $Q^B_1$ is a full subset of $Q^A_1$.
 Namely, an arrow $\alpha:{}i\lra j$ with $i, j\in Q^B_0$ is in $Q^B_1$ if and only if $\alpha$ lies in $Q^A_1$.
-For a relation $j\stackrel{\alpha}\lra i\stackrel{\beta}\lra k\in I^{or}$, \begin{itemize} \item If $j\in Q^{or}_0$ and $k\in Q^{Sp}_0$, then $\alpha\beta^+\in I^B$. \item If $j\in Q^{Sp}_0$ and $k\in Q^{or}_0$, then ${}^+\alpha\beta\in I^B$. \item If $j, k\in Q^{or}_0$, then $\alpha\beta\in I^B$. \end{itemize}
+For a relation $j\stackrel{\alpha}\lra i\stackrel{\beta}\lra k\in I^{or}$ \begin{itemize} \item if $j\in Q^{or}_0$ and $k\in Q^{Sp}_0$, then $\alpha\beta^+\in I^B$, \item if $j\in Q^{Sp}_0$ and $k\in Q^{or}_0$, then ${}^+\alpha\beta\in I^B$, \item if $j, k\in Q^{or}_0$, then $\alpha\beta\in I^B$. \end{itemize}